OpenEvalProject/evals/manuscripts/elife-85275/v1/manuscript.md

 ## Materials and methods

-## Animals
+### Animals

 We tested 20 adult female Carausius morosus from our laboratory colony at Bielefeld University in 2018.
 The animals were raised under a 12 hr:12 hr light:dark cycle at a temperature of 23.9 ±1.3 °C (mean ± S.D).
 All experiments were conducted at room temperature (20–24 °C).
 Table 1 lists the stick insects used in the electrical stimulation experiments.
 Owing to a combination of experimental failures and time constraints, we could not obtain stimulation data for all three muscles from the same animal on a single day.
-Therefore, we collected data from 10 animals (N=10) for each muscle through experiments with 20 animals.
+Therefore, we collected data from 10 animals ($N=10$) for each muscle through experiments with 20 animals.
 Joint torques were measured with custom-built force sensors with strain gauges.
 Prior to the experiments, the measured force [mN] was calibrated from the force-sensor value [V] with weights of known mass (0.2–5 g).
 Two small insect pins attached to the tip of the force transducer held the middle part of the femur of the middle leg (Figure 1A right).
 The length between the ThC or CTr joints and the attachment point at the femur was measured and used as the moment arm for the calculation of torque.

-## Electrical stimulation
+### Electrical stimulation

 We developed a custom-built electrical stimulator for stimulating muscles (Figure 1A left).
 An extension circuit board was designed for Raspberry Pi 3 B+ (Raspberry Pi Foundation), including isolated 8-channel PWM signal outputs.
 The parameters of the PWM signals, for example, frequency (1–120 Hz) and duty ratio (0 to 100%), were changed using a Raspberry Pi microprocessor.
 The amplitude of the output voltage (0–9 V) was changed using variable resistors on the circuit board, which enabled the investigation of the effects of these parameters on torque generation due to muscle stimulation.
 In this study, we systematically analyzed the joint torques generated by muscle contraction as induced by bursts of PWM pulses.
 To do so, we varied the amplitude [V], frequency [Hz] and duty ratio [%] of the PWM-signal, and identified the combinations that most effectively and repeatedly produced torque.

-For one trial of the stimulation experiments, the frequency, duty ratio, and amplitude (voltage) of the PWM signals were not changed, but the burst duration Ti of the signals was changed (Figure 1C top).
+For one trial of the stimulation experiments, the frequency, duty ratio, and amplitude (voltage) of the PWM signals were not changed, but the burst duration $T_{i}$ of the signals was changed (Figure 1C top).
 Owing to the slow activation dynamics of an insect muscle, burst duration is one of two key parameters for controlling isometric muscle-contraction force because the muscle essentially acts as a second-order low-pass filter (Harischandra et al., 2019).
 The pulse frequency is the other key parameter, which can be held constant because burst duration alone is sufficient to effectively control joint torques in the range of 0–1.0 [s].

-## Electrode implementation
+### Electrode implementation

 A pair of stimulation electrodes was implanted into each muscle through two small holes in the cuticle.
 Holes were pierced using an insect pin, and wires were fixed with dental glue (Figure 1B).
 The stimulation electrodes were thin silver wires (A-M Systems, diameter = 127 µm, without insulation; 178 µm with Teflon insulation).
 The insulation at the end of the silver wire was removed, and the wires were implanted.
 The other end of the stimulation electrode was connected to the output of the electrical stimulator.
 The correctness of the electrode implantation was verified through triggered resistance reflexes, which are responses to imposed movements of the ThC and CTr joints for the corresponding muscles.

-## Data collection
+### Data collection

 We determined the parameter set with a frequency of 50 Hz and a duty ratio of 30%, which would allow continuous and effective torque generation in a pre-experiment.
 We performed electrical stimulation experiments in the following order: (i) first, we selected one of the three muscles (protractor, retractor, levator) to be stimulated in each stick insect and (ii) performed electrical stimulation of the selected muscle more than 50 times at 1 V (50 Hz, 30%).
-The duration of the electrical stimulation, Ti, was set manually and randomly; this was followed by a (iii) 3-min-resting-period to reduce the effect of muscle fatigue (the resting period was determined in the pre-experiment). (iv) We then performed electrical stimulations at 2 V, 3 V, and 4 V for more than 50 times each; note that each stimulation was preceded by a 3-min-resting-period. (v) A voltage from 1 to 4 V that effectively generated the torque for the corresponding muscle was selected. (vi) Following this selection, we conducted electrical stimulation experiments for each combination of frequency (30 Hz, 50 Hz, 70 Hz, 90 Hz, and 110 Hz) and duty ratio (10%, 30%, 50%) for more than 50 times, with a resting time of 3 min between each condition. (vii) The next muscles were selected depending on the condition of the stick insect and within the time constraints, and we repeated steps (ii)–(vi) and recorded the data. (viii) The individuals were changed (on another day), and steps (i)–(vii) were repeated.
-We collected 10 individuals (N=10 in Table 1) for each muscle using this procedure.
+The duration of the electrical stimulation, $T_{i}$, was set manually and randomly; this was followed by a (iii) 3-min-resting-period to reduce the effect of muscle fatigue (the resting period was determined in the pre-experiment). (iv) We then performed electrical stimulations at 2 V, 3 V, and 4 V for more than 50 times each; note that each stimulation was preceded by a 3-min-resting-period. (v) A voltage from 1 to 4 V that effectively generated the torque for the corresponding muscle was selected. (vi) Following this selection, we conducted electrical stimulation experiments for each combination of frequency (30 Hz, 50 Hz, 70 Hz, 90 Hz, and 110 Hz) and duty ratio (10%, 30%, 50%) for more than 50 times, with a resting time of 3 min between each condition. (vii) The next muscles were selected depending on the condition of the stick insect and within the time constraints, and we repeated steps (ii)–(vi) and recorded the data. (viii) The individuals were changed (on another day), and steps (i)–(vii) were repeated.
+We collected 10 individuals ($N=10$ in Table 1) for each muscle using this procedure.
 Notably, even after such a large number of electrical stimulations of the muscles, we did not observe any significant biological damage to the stick insect nor any fatigue or warm-up effects.

-## Data analysis
+### Data analysis

-To investigate the dependence of externally induced joint torques by electrostimulating one out of the three leg muscles, we measured the force generated at the attachment point and multiplied it with the known moment arm as follows: (1) For different burst duration Ti we estimated peak-to-peak sensor values Sp⁢2⁢p⁢(i) [V] (Figure 1C left).
+To investigate the dependence of externally induced joint torques by electrostimulating one out of the three leg muscles, we measured the force generated at the attachment point and multiplied it with the known moment arm as follows: (1) For different burst duration $T_{i}$ we estimated peak-to-peak sensor values $S_{p⁢2⁢p}⁢(i)$ [V] (Figure 1C left).
 (2) Applying the conversion factor obtained from the previous calibration, we obtained peak-to-peak force change [mN] in response to stimulation.
-(3) The force was then multiplied with the measured moment arm [mm] to obtain the joint torque τi [µNm] (Figure 1C right).
+(3) The force was then multiplied with the measured moment arm [mm] to obtain the joint torque $\tau_{i}$ [µNm] (Figure 1C right).

-## Widely applied information criterion (WAIC)
+### Widely applied information criterion (WAIC)

 We compared the predictive performances of the formulated models using the mathematical index WAIC (Watanabe, 2018Watanabe, 2005; Watanabe, 2010a; Watanabe, 2010b).
 The WAIC is a measure of the degree to which an estimate of the predictive distribution is accurate relative to the true distribution (Watanabe, 2018).
 Essentially, it is based on the difference between the information conveyed by the mean and that conveyed by the variance.
 This difference is negative if the term corresponding to the mean exceeds that corresponding to the variance.
 The smaller (or more negative) the WAIC index, the higher the predictive value of the model variant.